 Shells were thrown into the fort by the Coehorn mortar from the Crows-nest, and many casualties were inflicted by the bursting projectiles.

 The siege continued for three days and nights.
 The very narrow ridge in rear, falling steeply from the Pa, with several scarps scarcely climbable, was held under heavy fire by just a few Constabulary men.

 A huge storm came in soon after the siege began and Sap digging was stopped, while the heavy bombardment continued to pour into the Hauhau fortress.

-Late on the last day of the siege Captain Gascoyne led thirty men of No. 7 Division against the Ngatapa, and in the teeth of a gale with rain and under heavy fire he secured a position close under one of the outer parapets and remained there all night waiting for dawn to continue his assault with a shovel, axe, and rifle.
+Late on the last day of the siege Captain Gascoyne led thirty men of No. 7 Division against the Ngatapa, and in the teeth of a gale with rain, and under heavy fire he secured a position close under one of the outer parapets and remained there all night waiting for dawn to continue his assault with shovel, axe, and rifle.

 On the same afternoon, 04th Jan 1869, Colonel Whitmore, after consultation with Major Ropata, detailed a storming-party of fifty Ngati-Porou to surprise and seize the second line of defense by assaulting the Hauhaus’ left front at an angle above the cliff.

 Captain Porter and his team managed to scale the cliff to the edge of the precipice under the cover of darkness (and stormy weather) and remained concealed until they hit the edge of the parapet.

 Under fire from the party below, they were able to gain cover with some loss of life including one of the Ngati-Porou, Rewai Tauranga who, when shot, fell on Captain Porter, and both fell to the base of the cliff, but Porter was able to regain his feet and quickly rejoined his men.